cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/warp-settings.md

 1. Next, retrieve the 7-digit override code for one or more of your connected devices by navigating to **My Team** > **Devices** > **Connected devices**, clicking on **View** for the desired devices, and scrolling down to **User details**.
 1. Copy the code and share it with the end users for them to enter on their devices.

 Users will then need to open the WARP client on their devices, navigate to **Preferences** > **Advanced** > **Enter code**, and enter the override code in the pop-up window.
-The WARP client will now show as `Disconnected` and mentions the time when it will automatically reconnect.
+The WARP client will now show as `Disconnected` and will mention the time when it will automatically reconnect.

 ## Device enrollment permissions